 At the onset of the probate court case, everyone wants to know how long does probate court take, and rightly so.
-In our experience, an average probate court case in New York takes about a year to complete if there are no complications.
+In our experience, an average probate court case in New York takes about one year to complete if there are no complications.

 You can look at the probate court process as having three stages – (1) appointment of the executor, (2) settlement of the property and (3) closing.
 The approximate time for each stage:

 - about 3 months to be appointed the executor

 - about 6 months to settle the estate

 - about 3 months to close the estate

 Total: about 12 months